Velocities/Branch-Switch/src/README.md

 ### 1.0.0

-Initial release of ...
+Initial release of Branch Switch with basic functionality detailed in Features.

-### 1.0.1

-Fixed issue #.

 ### 1.1.0

-Added features X, Y, and Z.
+Renamed extension to branchSwitch in proper places and removed old test logging and window information messages.

 ---